 Why is it Important to Share at Your Meetings?

-Sharing is a main component of AA and NA meetings.
+Sharing is the main component of AA and NA meetings.
 However, you don’t have to expect yourself to feel comfortable sharing your inner thoughts and feelings right away.
 Some topics may be related to the steps and more general in nature, so practice contributing to these discussions first.

 - Release pent up stress and tension